BeckMarquez/ML_zoomcamp_2023/Capstone_1_chest_x_ray/README.md

 ## 5. How to run application using Google Run

-1.App is deployed on Google Run [link](https://chest-x-ray-txo26qljya-ew.a.run.app/predict), but it won't open through browser.
+App is deployed on Google Run [link](https://chest-x-ray-txo26qljya-ew.a.run.app/predict), but it won't open through browser.
 You must run `testing_TFlite_model_deploy_google_run.ipynb` from your python IDE.
 > [!NOTE]
 >